ashasaxena/CaseStudy2/CS2.md

 ![](CS2_files/figure-html/unnamed-chunk-14-1.png)<!-- -->

+#Step 3: Data Visualization: Focusing on visualizing our data with the focus of three variabes DP, AIP and GP

 ```r
 #5c.
 Create another barchart identical in features to 5B, but use another one of the three variables: DP, AIP, or GP.
 How many nations show up both in 5B’s plot and 5C’s?
 Which, if any?